Scream Bloody Gore: Reception and legacy

 Scream Bloody Gore is often considered the first death metal album.
 Although some critics consider Seven Churches by Possessed to be the first death metal record, Eduardo Rivadavia of AllMusic writes that, "Seven Churches was a transition between thrash metal and death metal, while Scream Bloody Gore defined the core elements of death metal".
 According to music journalist Joel McIver, Death's debut album was a "turning-point in extreme metal", and qualified it as "the first true death metal album".
 Canadian journalist Martin Popoff indicated Schuldiner as the musician who introduced "a new level of convolution that will mark the beginnings of the next stage in extreme."

-Writer Ian Christe stated in Sound of the Beast: The Complete Headbanging History of Heavy Metal that "Scream Bloody Gore emulated hardcore punk.
-It also evoked the dark moods of horror sound tracks from the drive-in zombie and cannibal horror films of George Romero".
-Metal Forces described the album as "death metal at its utmost extreme, brutal, raw and offensive – the kind that separates the true death metallers from countless trend-following wimps".
+Steve Huey of AllMusic said Scream Bloody Gore is "a necessary item for anyone interested in the genesis of death metal."
+Jonathan Horsley of MusicRadar said the album is "one of death metal’s foundational texts."
+According to Matt Mills of WhatCulture, Scream Bloody Gore "deserves to be put on a pedestal alongside Black Sabbath, Kill ‘Em All and Iron Maiden."